Digital subscriber line: History

-It was originally thought that it was not possible to operate a conventional phone line beyond low-speed limits (typically under 9600 bit/s).
-In the 1950s, ordinary twisted-pair telephone cable often carried four megahertz (MHz) television signals between studios, suggesting that such lines would allow transmitting many megabits per second.
+Initially, it was believed that ordinary phone lines could only be used at modest speeds, usually less than 9600 bits per second.
+In the 1950s, ordinary twisted-pair telephone cable often carried 4 MHz television signals between studios, suggesting that such lines would allow transmitting many megabits per second.
 One such circuit in the United Kingdom ran some 10 mi between the BBC studios in Newcastle-upon-Tyne and the Pontop Pike transmitting station.
 However, these cables had other impairments besides Gaussian noise, preventing such rates from becoming practical in the field.
 The 1980s saw the development of techniques for broadband communications that allowed the limit to be greatly extended.
 A patent was filed in 1979 for the use of existing telephone wires for both telephones and data terminals that were connected to a remote computer via a digital data carrier system.

 The motivation for digital subscriber line technology was the Integrated Services Digital Network (ISDN) specification proposed in 1984 by the CCITT (now ITU-T) as part of Recommendation I.120, later reused as ISDN digital subscriber line (IDSL).
 Employees at Bellcore (now Telcordia Technologies) developed asymmetric digital subscriber line (ADSL) by placing wide-band digital signals at frequencies above the existing baseband analog voice signal carried on conventional twisted pair cabling between telephone exchanges and customers.
 A patent was filed by AT&T Bell Labs on the basic DSL concept in 1988.

 Joseph W. Lechleider's contribution to DSL was his insight that an asymmetric arrangement offered more than double the bandwidth capacity of symmetric DSL.
 This allowed Internet service providers to offer efficient service to consumers, who benefited greatly from the ability to download large amounts of data but rarely needed to upload comparable amounts.
 ADSL supports two modes of transport: fast channel and interleaved channel.
 Fast channel is preferred for streaming multimedia, where an occasional dropped bit is acceptable, but lags are less so.
 Interleaved channel works better for file transfers, where the delivered data must be error-free but latency (time delay) incurred by the retransmission of error-containing packets is acceptable.

 Consumer-oriented ADSL was designed to operate on existing lines already conditioned for Basic Rate Interface ISDN services.
-Engineers developed high speed DSL facilities such as high bit rate digital subscriber line (HDSL) and symmetric digital subscriber line (SDSL) to provision traditional Digital Signal 1 (DS1) services over standard copper pair facilities.
+Engineers developed high-speed DSL facilities such as high bit rate digital subscriber line (HDSL) and symmetric digital subscriber line (SDSL) to provision traditional Digital Signal 1 (DS1) services over standard copper pair facilities.